mezmo/terraform-provider-mezmo/docs/resources/blackhole_destination.md

 ### Optional

-- `ack_enabled` (Boolean) Acknowledge data from the source when it reaches the destination
 - `description` (String) A user-defined value describing the destination
 - `inputs` (List of String) The ids of the input components
 - `title` (String) A user-defined title for the destination